Lung Transplant

 Learn about the lung transplant process and see if a transplant may be right for you.

-Lung transplantation is a treatment option for some lung disease patients.
-A lung transplant is a very serious procedure and it is important to learn as much as you can about the process if you think it might be right for you.
+Lung transplantation may be a treatment option for people living with a severe lung disease that no longer responds to medications or other treatments.
+A lung transplant is a complex surgery, and it is important to learn as much as you can about the procedure before you begin.

 Lung Transplant Process